belli29/furnitart/README.md

 The project has also been tested manually.

-Following few test that have been carried on manually:
+These tests have been carried on manually adn can be reproduced:

-1. Contact form:
-    1. Go to the "Contact Us" page
+1. Product Availabilioty decreases after an order:
+    1. As superuser creates product "Test" and sets availability to 3
+    2. Add to the bag 3 items of product "Test"
+    3. Verify that you can't add more items of this product
+    4. Finalize the order
+    5. Verify that bag is now empty
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    6. Go to "products" and verify that the product is now marked as not avaialable
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

 The project is responsive to different sceens .
 All test concerning responsiveness have been carried out using Chrome Inspector.
-The mimimum screen considered has been 320px*640px
+The mimimum screen considered has been 320*640px

-### Bugs
+### Bugs and problems

 - Availability
 - Delivery problems
 Some products can only be delivered to Ireland .
-On top of it delivery to Ireland is also chepar compared to the one to different countries.
+On top of it delivery to Ireland is also chepar compared to EU countries.
-Obviously the information about a possible delivery problem and aabout delivery fees had to be constant during the whole purchasing process.
+Obviously the information about a possible delivery problem and about delivery fees had to be constant during the whole purchasing process.
-In order to achieve that I decided to use a reference for the delivery the one saved in the use profile.
+In order to achieve that I decided to use as a reference the delivery saved in the use profile.
+In case of anonymous user I have decided to assume he/she is not from Ireland.
 This was made possible through the use of session variable and template tagging.
-At the checkout, anyhow, the user had to have the possibility to change delivery country.
+At the same time user had to be given the possiblity to change deliver address at checkout.
-I had then to create a new session variable that reflected this choice.
+I had then to create a new session variable that reflected this choice. ser choice had to be considered more relevant than saved delivery address at checkout stage.
+Although saved delivery adrres had to be considered more relevant in case of following purchasse during the same session.
-All the logic that assigned a specifi delivery fee or detected  a delivery problem takes palces inside the context file (bag).
+All the logic that assigned a specific delivery fee or detected  a delivery problem takes place inside the context file (bag).

--
+- Payment choice: Stripe and payment by PayPal invoice The whole checkout page had to be made responsive to the decision of the guest to pay either by Paypal or Stripe.
+This was graphically achieved with scripts, whereas different view handles the logic.

 ## Deployment